adsbypasser/adsbypasser/README.md

 # NoPicAds

-This user script helps you
+This user script helps you to

-* skip ads' count down page
+* skip ads' count down pages
 * remove overlays over pictures
-* prevent windows pop up
+* prevent windows popup

 Forked from [RedirectionHelper] written by [SuYS].